 If you don’t have an email list already, it’s time to get started.
 I personally use ConvertKit as my email service.

-Now that you have great content, are promoting it, and building your list to grow your traffic and following, it’s time to actually make money.
+Now let’s say you have great content.
+You’re promoting it, and building your list to grow your traffic and following.
+Now it’s time to actually make money.
 You can’t make a living online without any income coming in the door!

 There are many combinations and strategies to earn online.
 They boil down to three basic income methods.
 Here is a quick rundown to get you started:

 Display and click ads – The most basic form of online advertising is display and click ads.
 Networks like Google AdSense, Media.net, and others have brought this type advertising to millions of websites.
-The basic premise is that you, as a site owner, earn money for every impression and click from an ad on your site.
+Basically, you, as a site owner, earn money for every impression and click from an ad on your site.
 Just sign up, add a few lines of code, and the ads are live.

 On the down side, however, ads are ugly, many users ignore them or block them, and they take away from the overall site experience.
 However, many businesses and bloggers have built a great income on this type of ad, and it is a popular starting point for newer blogs.